-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.

-Our internal assessments during 2021/22 suggested that the performance of disadvantaged pupils was broadly in line with and in some cases better than that of our non disadvantaged pupils.
-This is a testament to the positive impact the PP strategy and Catch up strategy have had over the last year and shows a progression from the last nationally published data in 2019, where outcomes for disadvantaged pupils lagged behind those of their non disadvantaged peers.
+Our internal assessments during 2022/23 suggest that the performance of disadvantaged pupils is broadly in line with and in some cases better than that of our non disadvantaged pupils.
+This is a testament to the positive impact the PP strategy has had over the last year.
+Nationally published data in 2023 shows that at K.S.1 and in phonics disadvantaged pupils out perform their peers.
+It is at K.S.2 where outcomes for disadvantaged pupils lag behind those of their non disadvantaged peers.

-PP and catch-up actions taken in relation to phonics were particularly successful in 2021/22 with 82% of disadvantaged pupils in Y1 pupils passing the phonics screening check at the end of the Autumn Term, compared with 76% of all pupils.
+PP and catch-up actions taken in relation to phonics were particularly successful in 2022/23 with 100% of disadvantaged pupils in Y1 pupils passing the phonics screening check at the end of the Autumn Term, compared with 74% of all pupils.
 100% of PP pupils targeted in phonics booster groups passed the phonics screener (in house data) As a result of the positive impact on standards, leaders intend to continue with this element of the strategy.

-Speech and language and vocabulary building strategies (ELKLAN) were successful in beginning to mitigate against the impact of long periods of time for many pupils with limited contact with English.
+Speech and language and vocabulary building strategies (ELKLAN) were successful in beginning to mitigate against the impact of the fact that many pupils have limited contact with English.
 The NELI programme began in EYFS and baseline data was collated.
-Completion of this programme showed all children making progress and an increase in children achieving GLD (66% of the group) Reading comprehension outcomes (internal data) at the end of the summer term 2022 are significantly above outcomes of all pupils in yr2 and yr6.
+Completion of this programme showed all children making rapid progress.
+Reading comprehension outcomes (internal data) at the end of the summer term 2023 are significantly above outcomes of all pupils in yr2 and yr6.
 This is the result of effective in class deployment of TA support.
-Leaders intend to continue with these strategies in 2022/3
+Leaders intend to continue with these strategies in 2023/24

-High levels of mobility persist and the challenges identified for the next 3 years in this area remain the same as those in the last three year plan.
-In the last 5 years, 315 children have joined, 208 have left despite brexit and a global pandemic.
-Rates of attendance for disadvantaged and non-disadvantaged pupils are above national average for 2021/2022, however they are below pre pandemic national average levels Leaders plan to continue with attendance related strategies, as this is an ongoing need.
+High levels of mobility persist and the challenges identified in previous strategies persist.
+In the last 5 years, 275 children have joined, 184 have left, despite Brexit and a global pandemic.
+Rates of attendance for disadvantaged and non-disadvantaged pupils are in line with national average for 2022/2023, however they are below pre pandemic national average levels Leaders plan to continue with attendance related strategies, as this is an ongoing need.

-Our assessments and observations indicated that pupil wellbeing and mental health were impacted last year, due to continued COVID-19-related issues, the impact of the cost-of-living crisis and ongoing world events.
-We used pupil premium funding to provide wellbeing support for all pupils to help them manage the transitions between home and school-based learning, and targeted interventions where required, including working with anxious parents.
-We are building on that approach with the activities detailed in this strategy.
+Our assessments and observations indicate that pupil wellbeing and mental health were impacted last year by the cost-of-living crisis and ongoing world events.
+We used pupil premium funding to provide wellbeing support for all pupils and for specific individuals/families to help them manage these difficulties.
+We continue to develop that approach with the activities detailed in this strategy.
 With high levels of mobility and many pupils arriving with no previous school experience or the effects of trauma, the PP grant is routinely dedicated to SEMH support with great effect.
 FTE have reduced since 2019 and PEX are in line with national rates.